 I think the rip’s reputation at rendezvous downtown Memphis is better than their taste.
 You get tasty dry rips, sauce is provided at the table, don’t get me wrong, they are good, but I got the best (from all I tried in Memphis) at Central BBQ.
 In fact I risked my life for these rips.
 After we ordered a slab of rips half dry and half wet (means half with rub and half BBQ sauce), we sat down at a table near the window and suddenly the weather dramatically changed.
 First I saw some papers flying by then chairs and someone told us a tornado is coming our way.
 The table next to ours was packed with policemen from a special unit, all of them including the only woman, were about the size of my refrigerator.
 We nervously kept watching them, if they run, we would run.
 Shortly the rips were served and all I remember is, I dug in and after finishing, the tornado was gone.
 Eating seams to be a great distraction for me.

-e very good fried chicken at:
+We had some very good fried chicken at:

 Gus’ World Famous Fried Chicken, Downtown, 310 S Front St, Memphis, TN 38103